 Today’s Reading: John 16:1-33

 To have the fruit of joy ripen in our lives is to recognize the journey involved in getting there.
 It takes time, diligence, patience, and hard work to make a grapevine produce grapes.
-Fruit is not instantaneous because it has to overcome weather, bugs, weeds, poor soil, and neglect.
-Likewise, in our journey to joy we’re faced with the waves of apathy, the currents of pessimism, the deluge of doubt and the waterfalls of despair.
+The fruit is not instantaneous because it has to overcome the weather, bugs, weeds, poor soil, and neglect.
+Likewise, in our journey to joy, we’re faced with the waves of apathy, the currents of pessimism, the deluge of doubt and the waterfalls of despair.
 There is no way we can manufacture this fruit on our own.

 If we want to see this fruit ripen in our lives, we desperately need the Holy Spirit to prune away whatever it is that hinders our joy and then empower us to make some choices that move us closer to a lifestyle of rejoicing.

 That’s why Jesus makes this promise in verse 20 of today’s text “I tell you the truth, you will weep and mourn while the world rejoices.
 You will grieve, but your grief will turn to joy” It is because He alone can offer greater joy.